 Most of the Tauheed troops would still manage to make it across the river.
-Though many would do so only after they abandoned their weapons and shields on the northern bank.
+Many would do so only after they abandoned their weapons and shields on the northern bank.
 Nevertheless, the rangers estimated by nightfall that over three thousand enemy soldiers had either been killed, trampled to death, or drowned.
 Meanwhile another four thousand had become prisoners.

-Nevertheless, as Kaede looked upon the countless corpses that floated near the banks of the Gwilen River once more, she couldn’t help exhale a deep sigh.
+Thus, as Kaede looked upon the countless corpses that floated near the banks of the Gwilen River once more, she couldn’t help exhale a deep sigh.

 Had this truly been necessary?